maxgamertyper/maxgamertyper/README.md

 * I'm Max
 * I'm 15 years old
 * I'm Male
+* I know Python, c# and a little JS and Java
-* I'm wanting to learn Java
+* I'm wanting to fully learn Java

 ### future project ideas (in order of priority)
 * peardeck and infinite campus library